 Postgame is a very thoughtful blog about Richard Sherman’s recent postgame rant in the NFC Championship game last Sunday.
 The more I read about Sherman, the more I like him.

 Brooks Robinson, part of Joe’s series of the 100 greatest baseball players of all time.
 This is Joe’s praise for defensive genius.
+(NOTE: Link no longer works)

 The 60 Minutes Report, in which Joe describes everyone’s general “a pox on all their houses” reaction to the A-Rod, Tony Bosch, Bud Selig, MLB, CBS News mess that was the recent 60 Minutes report on A-Rod and PEDs.